No business that locates in Rio Rancho is mandated to be a good community partner, and there’s no law that it give back in any way, shape or form.

 Garza said that on May 13, McDonald’s is also providing senior pictures for members of the Class of 2019 who live on the West Side and in Rio Rancho, with graduates’ choices of four settings.

 Summing up the local franchises’ involvement — the Garzas have eight stores on the West Side and in Rio Rancho — she said, “That’s what benefits my community.”

 Also intent on benefiting their community, every year, Sandia Vista Elementary’s student council, made up of the older kids there — the fifth-graders — decide on a community project, or maybe several.

 This school year, the student council decided to focus on one recipient and selected Ronald McDonald House, where families of children with cancer can find lodging and stay close to their child in a nearby hospital.

 The fifth-graders recently visited the Ronald McDonald House in southeast Albuquerque and were impressed by what they saw.

 And, fifth-grade teacher and student council sponsor Jimmy Mares said, the school will donate more than $2,200 to Ronald McDonald House at an assembly on May 9, thanks to the ongoing “Penny Wars.”

 The grade that scores the most “points” will win a lunch, provided by McDonald’s on Field Day at the school.

 Here’s how the scoring works: All pennies are worth a penny apiece for the grade that collects them, but silver coins and dollar bills count as negative points.
 In other words, a $1 bill negates 100 pennies in a jug.

-Mares said he spent nearly five hours last month at a bank, where the coins and bills were collected.
+Mares said he spent nearly five hours at a local bank last month, where the coins and bills were collected at that point.